 Runny nose / post nasal drip

 An unexpected symptom is the development of a runny nose or post-nasal drip, unrelated to colds or allergies.
-Fluctuating estrogen levels can affect nasal membranes, leading to this unusual symptom
+It’s believed that fluctuating estrogen levels can affect nasal membranes, leading to this unusual symptom.

 Dizzy spells / vertigo

 Experiencing dizzy spells or vertigo can be disconcerting.
-But there’s a chance that for women in perimenopause that it could be linked to hormonal shifts impacting the inner ear or blood flow to the brain.
+But there’s a chance that for women in perimenopause that it could be linked to hormonal shifts impacting the inner ear.

 Electric shock sensations